Accountability and Participation

 Powerful executives frequently face relatively weak control institutions, such as courts and legislatures which may imperil democracy.
 We study how institutions of horizontal accountability are challenged but also the strategies that these institutions apply to bolster their legitimacy and independence.

-Citizens can hold their governments accountable through elections, civic engagement and protest.
-The research team analyses the quality of elections as well as the influence of clientelism and ethnic politics on electoral processes.
-Moreover, we look at the ways in which civil society organises itself around topics of democracy, identity, and sustainability, and we identify the factors influencing the success of mobilisation.
+Citizens can hold their governments accountable through elections, civic engagement, and protest.
+The group analyses the quality of elections as well as the influence of clientelism and ethnic politics on electoral processes.
+Moreover, we look at how civil society organises itself around topics of democracy, identity, and sustainability, and we identify the factors influencing the success of mobilisation.

 Our work is primarily empirical and is based on extensive original data collection.
 We use a range of empirical methods, including qualitative approaches, such as process tracing and comparative case studies, as well as statistical analysis and field experiments.